TheArturthur/CoppermindScraper/Cosmere/Alethkar.md

 ### The War of Reckoning (1167 - 1173)
 For more information, see [[War of Reckoning\|War of Reckoning]].
 When Gavilar was assassinated by [[Szeth\|Szeth]] under the orders of the [[Parshendi\|Parshendi]] in 1167, his son, [[Elhokar Kholin\|Elhokar Kholin]], became king and declared war on the killers.
 Each of the highprinces joined the [[Vengeance Pact\|Vengeance Pact]] and they set out into the [[Shattered Plains\|Shattered Plains]] to besiege the Parshendi in the [[War of Reckoning\|War of Reckoning]].
 During the war, the highprince Dalinar Kholin began to have visions of the past, and warnings of the future.
 These visions caused other highprinces and his soldiers to start doubting his sanity.
 However, over time, his talking during these visions led to the decipherment of the [[Dawnchant\|Dawnchant]].
 These translations began to spread amongst scholars, leading to an immense increase in Rosharan understanding of their own history as they learned how to translate various ancient texts.
-The siege took much longer than was expected, and was still active by 1173.
+The siege took much longer than was expected, and was still going on by 1173.
 Despite the Highprinces all joining together in the War of Reckoning, fighting for territory between Princedoms continued without abeyance.
 Such as one skirmish between the Sadeas Princedom and [[Vamah princedom\|Vamah]] or [[Aladar princedom\|Aladar princedom]].

 #### Sadeas Princedom Border Conflict (c.Tanat 1172)